MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/getting-error-message-while-activating-sla.md

 Simplify your existing SLA structure.
 Here's an example:

 SLA 1 includes 10 SLA items.
 Create a new SLA 2.
 From SLA 1, transfer 5 SLA items to the new SLA 2.
-This means that SLA 2 now has 5 items, and the remaining 5 items stay within the SLA 1.
 You now have two SLAs, each containing 5 SLA items.
 This approach helps streamline and manage SLAs more effectively based on specific requirements.